15 Critical Cyber Security Tips for Business

 - Train your team regularly on best practice

-Technology is changing all the time, which means cyber security best practice is changing all the time too.
-This can make it a bit confusing and even the most intelligent people are at risk of leaving the door open in your business.
+Technology and cyber-security are ever-changing.
+This can cause confusion and even experienced people are at risk of leaving the door open in your business.

 Make sure you regularly train your team in what to look for.
 This should include things like:

-- Secure storage of client information and the businesses responsibility to protect sensitive client data
+- Secure storage of client information and the business’s responsibility to protect sensitive client data

 - Clicking on unknown links in emails